gravitational/teleport/docs/testplan.md

 #### Strategy Optional
 With the previous role you created from `Strategy Reason`, change `request_access` to `optional`:
 - [ ] Verify after login, dashboard is rendered
+- [ ] Verify a switchback banner is rendered with roles assumed, and count down of when it expires
+  - [ ] Verify switchback button says `Logout` and clicking goes back to the login screen

 ## Account
 - [ ] Verify that Account screen is accessibly from the user menu for local users.